2025 SMU Mustangs football team

-The 2025 SMU Mustangs football team represents Southern Methodist University (SMU) as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-They are led by Rhett Lashlee in his fourth year as head coach.
-The Mustangs play their home games at Gerald J. Ford Stadium in University Park, Texas.
+The 2025 SMU Mustangs football team represent Southern Methodist University (SMU) as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+They were led by Rhett Lashlee in his fourth year as head coach.
+The Mustangs played their home games at Gerald J. Ford Stadium in University Park, Texas.

+The SMU Mustangs drew an average home attendance of 33,530, the 65th-highest of all college football teams.